a6usar1f/datasciencecoursera/README.md

 ## README.md

-### The first file of datasciencecoyrsera repository
+### The first file of datasciencecoursera repository